jeremyelgar/EE-Test2/README.md

 ### Missing
 Paging and caching not implimented (time contraints) solution returns 100 results.
-Configutation of runtime logging / url paths for brevity
+Configutation of runtime logging / url paths not include for brevity

 ### Testing.

-I normally prefer component / system style tests rather than mocking out the HTTP calls for this type of API.
-Creating a mock server to use and deploy along side the soluton server.
+I normally prefer component / system style tests rather than mocking out the HTTP calls for this type of API, this involves creating a mock server to use and deploy along side the soluton server.
+But includes a unit test as requested.